Kōfuku-ji

 Kōfuku-ji (興福寺) is a Buddhist temple that was once one of the powerful Seven Great Temples in the city of Nara, Japan.
 The temple is the national headquarters of the Hossō school.
+It is part of Historic Monuments of Ancient Nara, a World Heritage Site.

 History

-Kōfuku-ji has its origin as a temple that was established in 669 by Kagami-no-Ōkimi (鏡大君), the wife of Fujiwara no Kamatari, wishing for her husband’s recovery from illness.
+Kōfuku-ji has its origin as a temple that was established in 669 by Kagami-no-Ōkimi (鏡大君), the wife of Fujiwara no Kamatari, wishing for her husband's recovery from illness.
 Its original site was in Yamashina, Yamashiro Province (present-day Kyoto).
 In 672, the temple was moved to Fujiwara-kyō, the first planned Japanese capital to copy the orthogonal grid pattern of Chang'an.
 In 710, the temple was dismantled for the second time and moved to its present location, on the east side of the newly constructed capital, Heijō-kyō, today's Nara.
+Kōfuku-ji (the Temple that Generates Blessings) got its name from Kamatari's son Fujiwara no Fuhito, who named it after the Vimalakirti Sutra.

 Kōfuku-ji was the Fujiwara's tutelary temple, and enjoyed prosperity for as long as the family did.
-The temple was not only an important center for the Buddhist religion, but also retained influence over the imperial government, and even by "aggressive means" in some cases.
+The temple was not only an important center for the Buddhist religion, but also retained influence over the imperial government, and even by "aggressive means" in some cases, thanks to the marriage of Fuhito's daughter marriage to Emperor Shōmu, becoming the Empress Kōmyō.
+In 730, a result of her conversion and devotion to Buddhism, she ordered the construction of the Five-storied pagoda (五重塔, Gojū-no-tō), now a National Treasure.
+In 734, her commission of the Saikondō was completed in memory of her mother's death.
+Under her supervision, according to the Fusō Ryakuki, Japan's first medical dispensary and welfare institution was established at the temple (at the cost of 50 vassal households, 100 hectares of rice from Iyo Province, and 130000 sheaves worth from Echizen).

 When many of the Nanto Shichi Daiji, such as Tōdai-ji, declined after the move of capital to Heian-kyō (Kyoto), Kōfuku-ji kept its significance because of its connection to the Fujiwara.